isaackk60/bookstore/README.md

     ```

 5. **Add Tailwind Directives to Your CSS**
-    - Insert the following Tailwind directives at the top of your CSS file:
+    - Insert the following Tailwind directives at the top of your CSS file:<br>
     ```css
     @tailwind base;
     @tailwind components;